tgjohnst/solarsteinn/README.md

 Sólarsteinn is a framework for running a Valheim dedicated server on the public cloud (AWS Spot)

 ## Goals:
 The goal is to get an affordable, automated, and stable dedicated server running on public clouds that competes in cost with dedicated server offerings from game companies.
+It's relatively easy to get a dedicated server set up on a unix host, but on-demand pricing for a capable enough server is high ($40+ a month).
+One way to get around that is to use spot instances, which vary in price based on bids on extra capacity.
+For a spot-based server, the server has to gracefully handle shutdowns and restarts.

+This server should:
 - Cost the same or less than equivalent dedicated servers from game hosting companies
 - Stably support up to 10 players for a reasonable amount of playtime (~8h) per day
 - Have some mechanism to backup data on a regular basis